 This quieter beach town is a great place to visit any time of year because it has a simple boardwalk and a small historic village made for exploring, which puts it right on our list for must-go-to hidden gems in NJ.
-The legendary Great Auditorium is the heart of the town—the site of music and religious services—and generations of Methodist families owning the 114 tents surrounding it.
+The legendary Great Auditorium is the heart of the town—the site of music and religious services—and generations of Methodist families own the 114 tents surrounding it.
 Make a pit stop at Day’s Ice Cream for an old-fashioned ice cream parlor experience, which has been open for 138 years and has the honor of being the town’s oldest continually operating business.
-Kids will like heading down the Ocean Pathway, a stretch of grass (and sidewalks with benches) that connects the village to the beach lined with charming Victorian-style houses too.
+Kids will like heading down the Ocean Pathway, a stretch of grass (and sidewalks with benches) that connects the village to the beach and is lined with charming Victorian-style houses.

 Where are your favorite hidden gems in NJ?

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.